kelseyhightower/kubernetes-the-hard-way/docs/07-network.md

 ## Container Subnets

-The IP addresses for each pod will be allocated from the `podCIDR` range assinged to each Kubernetes worker through the node registration process.
+The IP addresses for each pod will be allocated from the `podCIDR` range assigned to each Kubernetes worker through the node registration process.

 During the worker setup process the following flags were set on the Kubelet to ensure each node obtained a `podCIDR` from the API server: